-DO NOT get letters from your teaching supervisor, another student, or a postdoc.
+DO NOT get letters from a teaching assistant, student, or postdoc.

 - When required, for the particular award, provide evidence of community involvement, leadership, teamwork, communication skills etc.

 This is usually done as part of the CV devoted to extra-curricular activities (or quasi-curricular ones, like study groups, tutoring, math Olympiads, programming contests, etc.).
-Frequently, our international students are at a disadvantage compared to Canadian candidates when it comes to this because non-curricular work could be, depending on cultural context, considered as "non-serious".
-They should be reminded that there is substance in such activities that could be very well appreciated by the reviewers.
+There is substance in such activities that could be very well appreciated by the reviewers.

 - The highest ranked applications should be good in all categories.